MrLixm/MrLixm.github.io/content/blog/0009/windows-explorer-context-menu.rst

     MD "%1\assetName\lookdev\work"
     MD "%1\assetName\lookdev\publish"

-Very simple is use ``MD`` which means "MakeDirectory" and just give the absolute path to create.
+Very simple, it use ``MD`` command which means "MakeDirectory" and just give it the absolute directory path to create.

 And here is the reg file :